-Press Locate to "home" selected fixtures with lamp on. .
-(Section 4.1.2. p65).
+Press Locate to "home" selected fixtures with lamp on.
+If fixture is on a preset playback, the fader controls the dimmer. .
+(Section 4.1.2. p69).
 Hold locate and press attribute button to remove that attribute from the locate (e.g. to locate without changing pan/tilt, hold Locate and press Pan/Tilt).

 Select attribute to control using attribute bank buttons (below the wheels, or right hand edge of console for Tiger Touch mk1), then turn the wheels to set fixture.
 Display shows which attribute each wheel is controlling.
-(Section 4.1.5, p68).
+(Section 4.1.5, p73).

-Open Attribute window onscreen (Window Open, Attribute Options) to select attributes from buttons.
-(Section 4.1.6, p70).
+Open Attribute window onscreen (View, Attribute Options) to select attributes from buttons.
+(Section 4.1.6, p74).